Bus Routes and Assignments

 Public School Students:

-All public school students will receive a bus card prior to the start of the school year.
+All public school students will be notified when bus schedules are available in HAC prior to the start of the school year.
 It is recommended that students check their bus stop times as changes are made from time to time due to additions and deletions to the route during the year.

 Non-Public School Students:

-Approximately two weeks prior to the beginning of the new school year all bus information will be sent to the parent/ guardian.
+Approximately one week prior to the beginning of the new school year all bus information will be sent to the parent/ guardian.
 Bus schedules are also sent to the non-public school.